DOI-USGS/sfrmaker/README.md

 ### Workflow for building SFR input:

+##### 0) run computeZonal.py

+     Inputs:
+     Polygon shapefile export of model grid (e.g. as exported by Groundwater Vistas) A DEM for model area, doesn't need to be clipped

 ##### 1) run SFR_preproc.py
 (see Steps 1-9 in Howard Reeves' SFR notes)

      Inputs:
-     Polygon shapefile export of model grid (e.g. as exported by Groundwater Vistas) Shapefile polygon of model domain (merged polygon of gridcells) A DEM for model area, doesn't need to be clipped PlusflowVAA database from NHDPlus v2
+     Shapefile of model grid cells with model top elevations (from computeZonal.py above) Shapefile polygon of model domain (merged polygon of gridcells) PlusflowVAA database from NHDPlus v2
      Elevslope database from NHDPlus v2
      original NHDFlowline shapefile from NHDPlus v2